source/statemachine

 - Analyzable consumption.
 Conformance validates that a router’s event union is exhaustive against the machine’s event alphabet and reports inbound events that no state can ever handle, at build or load time.

-Two binding modes share the same outcomes:
+Three binding modes share the same outcomes:

 - Stateless: DriveFunc fires each message against a caller-supplied function with no persistence, for sources that drive a transient or externally-owned machine.